kwame-mintah/aws-lambda-model-evaluation/README.md

 official [documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/serverless-endpoints-monitoring.html).

-A workaround is to invoke the endpoint and create a confusion matrix with the predicated vs actuals, this is then uploaded to another bucket as in markdown format.
+A workaround is to invoke the endpoint and create a confusion matrix with the predicated vs actuals, this is then uploaded to another bucket as in Markdown format.

 ## Development